-Besides teaching at UCLA, Professor Langer has taught at the University Torcuato DiTella School of Law in Argentina, Harvard Law School, NYU School of Law, and the School of Law of Aix-Marseille University in France.
-He has also served on various boards and committees of the American Society of Comparative Law, the American Society of International Law, and the UCLA Latin American Institute, and he was the founding director of the UCLA Center for Argentina, Chile and the Southern Cone.
+Besides teaching at UCLA, Professor Langer has taught at the University Torcuato DiTella School of Law in Argentina, Harvard Law School (where he was Louis D. Brandeis Visiting Professor of Law), NYU School of Law, and the School of Law of Aix-Marseille University in France.
+He has also served on various boards and committees of the American Society of Comparative Law (including its Executive Board), the American Society of International Law, and the UCLA Latin American Institute, and he was the founding director of the UCLA Center for the Southern Cone.
 He also serves on several editorial boards, including the executive editorial board of the American Journal of Comparative Law, and co-organizes the Annual Comparative Law Work-in-Progress Workshop (co-sponsored by the American Society of Comparative Law).

 Professor Langer received his LL.B. from the University of Buenos Aires Law School (1995), where he was editor of the University of Buenos Aires Law Review, was awarded the Fundación Universitaria del Rio de la Plata Fellowship and graduated in the top 1% of his class.
 He entered the LL.M. program at Harvard Law School in 1998 and then switched to the S.J.D. program.
 At Harvard, he was awarded several fellowships, including the Edmond J. Safra Graduate Fellowship in Ethics from the Harvard University Center for Ethics, a Fellowship from the David Rockefeller Center for Latin American Studies, a Fellowship of the Center for Studies and Research in International Law and International Relations from The Hague Academy of International Law, and the Fulbright Fellowship.